-There was a pattern of increase in rate and force of contraction after the administration of the various doses of all the fresh, 24hr standing sample, refrigerated and fresh boiled extract.
-The gradient of change rate and force of contraction after administration of the various doses of the fresh extract increased as the doses were increased.
-The increase in gradient as the increase in doses of the extract was administered is because the higher the dose, the higher the fraction of receptors bound per unit time.
-The result is a bigger change in contractility per unit time.
+There was a pattern of increase in force and rate of contraction after the administration of the various doses of the fresh, 24hr open extract, refrigerated extract and boiled extract.
+The lag time decreased as the doses were increased, while the gradient showing actions) binding to a larger number of receptors per unit time therefore bringing about larger changes in rate and force of contraction per unit time.
 The effects of the extract were however irreversible after wash out.
-The irreversibility of the effects indicates that the extract binds permanently to receptors involved.
+The irreversibility of the effects could indicate that the extract binds permanently to receptors involved.